Daniel Morgan (bushranger): Mutilation and burial

-The following day, April 11, Morgan’s body, wrapped in a wool-bale bag, was brought into Wangaratta and placed on public display in a police cell.
-Later that afternoon the body was removed to a shed where Dr. Henry of Benalla flayed the beard and underlying skin from the corpse’s face using a clasp knife provided by Francis Cobham, Superintendent of Police at Benalla.
+The following day, April 11, Morgan's body, wrapped in a wool-bale bag, was brought into Wangaratta and placed on public display in a police cell.
+Later that afternoon the body was removed to a shed where Dr. Henry of Benalla flayed the beard and underlying skin from the corpse's face using a clasp knife provided by Francis Cobham, Superintendent of Police at Benalla.
 Also present were Dr. Dobbyn, the District Coroner, and Dr. Mackay of Tarawingee.
-Dr. Henry then severed Morgan’s head from his trunk.
-The remaining hair was then shaved from the head, it was washed in hot water and a plaster cast made.The Outrage on Morgan’s Body, Maitland Mercury and Hunter River Advertiser, 2 September 1865, page 2.
+Dr. Henry then severed Morgan's head from his trunk.
+The remaining hair was then shaved from the head, it was washed in hot water and a plaster cast made.
 In May 1865 it was reported that the Attorney General of Victoria had suspended both Dr. Dobbyn ("for removing the head of Morgan") and Superintendent Cobham ("for the part he took in reference to the beard"), however both suspensions were only temporary.
-A later report states the skin and beard from Morgan’s face was made into a tobacco pouch.
+A later report states the skin and beard from Morgan's face was made into a tobacco pouch.

-On April 14 Morgan’s head was put in a box and sent to Melbourne by coach where it was handed over to Professor Halford of the Melbourne University for scientific study.Morgan the Bushranger’s Head, Kilmore Free Press and Counties of Bourke and Dalhousie Advertiser, 20 April 1865, page 2.
+On April 14 Morgan's head was put in a box and sent to Melbourne by coach where it was handed over to Professor Halford of the Melbourne University for scientific study.
 After receiving the head Halford stated that “he had expressed no wish that the remains of the wretched man should be so recklessly mangled, and that decomposition had set in to so great an extent that for any scientific purposes the head is quite useless”.
 The newspaper report added that “the decapitation appears to have been a most unwarranted piece of officiousness and excess of authority on the part of the local Coroner, and is very much akin to the prurient and brutal feeling which resulted in the hair, beard, and clothes of the deceased marauder being hawked about for the delectation of the curious”.

-Daniel Morgan’s headless body was placed in a pine coffin and buried in the Wangaratta cemetery.
+Daniel Morgan's headless body was placed in a pine coffin and buried in the Wangaratta cemetery.
 Morgan was denied a Christian burial; his remains were interred in the Chinese section of the cemetery.
-A description of his grave published in 1878 noted that a rose-bush and geranium were growing at the head of the grave, planted by Morgan’s mother who, up until 1876, had travelled from New South Wales once every year to visit the grave.The Bushranging Outrage in Victoria, Australian Town and Country Journal (Sydney), 23 November 1878, page 32.
+A description of his grave published in 1878 noted that a rose-bush and geranium were growing at the head of the grave, planted by Morgan's mother who, up until 1876, had travelled from New South Wales once every year to visit the grave.